noelbundick/website/content/posts/Bash-on-Windows-Azure-Cloud-Shell-Quickstart/index.md

 ---

-In a {% post_link Supercharging-the-Azure-Cloud-Shell "previous post" %}, I shared some info on how to connect to your Azure Cloud Shell shared drive, with a particular focus on Bash on Windows.
+In a [previous post]({{< relref "posts/Supercharging-the-Azure-Cloud-Shell" >}}), I shared some info on how to connect to your Azure Cloud Shell shared drive, with a particular focus on Bash on Windows.
 I thought to myself, "How can I make this even easier?"

 Here's how to get started in just two commands!